Anorexia & Food Restriction EXPLAINED (Adapted to Flee Famine Hypothesis PART 4)

 Conclusion

 You’ve made it to the end of part 4, all about how restriction is an adaptive mechanism to facilitate fleeing a famine!
-If you want to get even MORE value and achieve full recovery backed by SCIENCE, enroll in my course or apply for my 12 week coaching program!
-Be sure to subscribe to my newsletter to get the next part of this series delivered straight to your inbox, all about hyperactivity!
+If you want to get even MORE value and achieve full recovery backed by SCIENCE, enroll in my course or learn more about 1-1 coaching!